 I discussed in detail what the troponin test is in this post.
 This article will discuss why troponins are often elevated and what they signify.

-Sensitivity of Cardiac Troponins
+The sensitivity of Cardiac Troponins

 Cardiac troponins are markers that your heart puts out when the heart muscle is damaged.
 The troponin test is the gold standard test that healthcare providers use to determine if cardiac damage has occurred.